EmilianoEscobedo/CalculatorFunct/README.md

 # Calculator Functions Oriented
 <br>
-A sample calculator system builded with functions.
+A simple calculator system builded with functions.
 Written in python and PySimpleGui library as GUI. <br>
 I use it daily in my linux distro as my main caiculator :)

 <br><br>